-This article, the eighth in a series about insurance clawbacks, was written by Steven Muller, Vice President Litigation at Share Lawyers.
+This article, the seventh in a series about insurance clawbacks, was written by Steven Muller, Vice President Litigation at Share Lawyers.
 Click here to read the rest of the series.

 The forgotten king of insurance clawbacks, Canada Pension Plan Disability Benefits, is now the free meal ticket for the insurance industry.